rivernews/appl-tracky-api/README.md

 [![CircleCI](https://circleci.com/gh/rivernews/appl-tracky-api.svg?style=shield)](https://circleci.com/gh/rivernews/appl-tracky-api)

 This is the backend repository for the web app, Appl Tracky, an Application Tracking System to help job finders ease their out-of-control spreadsheet use tracking every job application record.

-The frontend documentation for this app is in the [front end repo](https://github.com/rivernews/appl-tracky-spa).
+**Frontend** The frontend documentation for this app is in the [front end repo](https://github.com/rivernews/appl-tracky-spa).

+**Infrastructure** of this project, is provisioned by the [Iriversland2 Kubernetes](https://github.com/rivernews/iriversland2-kubernetes) repository.

 You can also take a look at the dev diary (but they are pretty messy), quick notes and roadmaps in [doc for dev](docs).